Skip to main content

 Data Lattice

 Lattice values are arbitrary sets of data (indexed by cryptographic hash) and the merge function simply takes the union of these sets.
-Nodes may discard values they are not interested in in order to save resources (effectively deleting such values from the )
+Nodes may discard values they are not interested in in order to save resources: if and only if all nodes decide to do this then the data is effectively deleted from the Lattice.

 Data Lattice File System (DLFS)

-Lattice values are file system trees with files and directory similar to a traditional file system.
-The merge function operates like file replication: files are updated if they are more recent versions and if the party making the change is authorised to do so.
+Lattice values are file system trees ("drives") with files and directory similar to a traditional file system.
+The merge function updates drives based on recency and cryptographic authorisation.

 Because lattice values are immutable persistent data structure, it is also possible to "snapshot" an entire DLFS drive with a single cryptographic hash.
 This snapshot could, for example, be pinned in the data lattice for audit / backup / analysis purposes.
 This operation is extremely efficient because of structural sharing: most of the actual storage will be shared with the current DLFS drive and/or other snapshots so this operation is extremely efficient (you are only really storing the deltas from other versions).